sasdallas/reduceOS/README.md

 - **Possibly severe:** VBE and ISR both cannot have PIE or they refuse to work.
 - PSF font is not working properly.
 - **Unsure:** System crashes multiple times when trying to detect VBE modes, but eventually gets it?
 Unsure if bug with QEMU or code.
-- **Downgraded severity (because we step over command parser):** System crashes if you just type a space, system will leave one character in the buffer after you hit enter, and it doesn't play well with the command parser.
+- **Downgraded severity:** System crashes if you just type a space and it doesn't play well with the command parser.
 - For some reason, `printf()` can't handle a `%x` when paging values are passed.
 - A little bit of disgusting code in `keyboardGetChar()` and a few other functions (unknown how to fix)
+- Too many spaces crashes backup command line

 # Credits
 OSDev Wiki - Great resource for anyone looking into OS development.
 Helped with a ton of the basic principles and code.
 Link [here](https://wiki.osdev.org/)